waikato-ahuora-smart-energy-systems/Utility-System-Surrogate/README.md

 # Surrogate Modelling of Industrial Steam Systems

-Data analysis and surrogate model development of industrial utility system
+Data analysis and surrogate model development of industrial utility system.
+The surrogate model can then be used to calculate bulk and marginal steam costs for the same dataset.

 The current version is 0.5.
 The full version will involve
-- Combined bulk and marginal steam cost calculation methods using surrogate model
 - Code refactor for removing redundancy.
 Likely as a generic class that can be imported
 - User guides & documentation
 - Package through pip